laminlabs/lamin-blog/docs/lamin.md

 ---

 We're thrilled to announce that Lamin is now generally available: with just a few clicks, anyone can create a database on [lamin.ai](https://lamin.ai).
-Based on the open-source LaminDB, we've been helping life science organizations scale traceable AI workflows and AI-ready multimodal data in their infrastructure for years.
+Based on the open-source LaminDB, we've been helping life science organizations scale traceable interactive workflows and AI-ready multimodal data in their infrastructure for years.
-But today, AI agents enable even individual scientists to generate and process data at new scale and hosting a LaminDB instance in the cloud had to become as easy as it gets.
+But today, AI agents enable even individual scientists to generate and process data at a new scale, and hosting a LaminDB instance in the cloud had to become as easy as it gets.

 ## Why?